GOAL 1: REPRESENTATION

 GOAL 2: EXPOSING ENVIRONMENTAL INEQUALITIES

-Systematic racism and classism as old as Robert Moses has resulted in an environmental inequality that restricts low income, New York City youth from accessing nature.
+Systematic racism and classism even older then Robert Moses has resulted in an environmental inequality that restricts low income, New York City youth from accessing nature.
 We focus on young people from Brownsville, East New York, East Flatbush and Bedford-Stuyvesant who all have limited access to green spaces and public pools.
 Our concept is to examine first hand via intimate portraits, how important exposure to nature is to the development of a young person and how together with travel it can expand their world and mind.
 We hope that by documenting the profound change within these young men, this film will encourage more programs that offer inner city youth the opportunity to find themselves in nature.